Lexance/symfony-multidomain/README.md

-Symfony Standard Edition
+Symfony Multidomain Edition
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.
+Welcome to the Symfony Multidomain Edition - a fully-functional Symfony2 **fork** for Multidomain Projects.

+**Step 4** describes how to use the features of the Multidomain edition.

 This document contains information on how to download, install, and start using Symfony.
 For a more detailed explanation, see the [Installation][1]